tektrans/wordpress-extended/README.md

 ## How to use it
 See https://hub.docker.com/_/wordpress

+You can also look at our ["Podman Quadlet example"](examples/quadlet/).

 ## Additional modules/extensions included on this container image
 We add some Apache2 module and PHP extensions on this container image.